-An addict is a person who has a pre-occupation with and compulsion to seek and use drugs, despite the negative consequences.
+An individual with a substance use disorder is a person who has a pre-occupation with and compulsion to seek and use substances, despite the negative consequences.

 Normally, the decision to begin using drugs is voluntary.
 In time however, the effects of drug use limit one's ability to control behavior in a nomal manner; self control is diminished.

 Brain scans and imaging studies of addicts show physical changes in areas of the brain that are critical to judgment, decision making, learning, memory, and behavior control.
 Science also reveals that drug use changes cognitive and behavioral functions leading to feeling out of control and limiting the ability to make wise decisions.
 Addicts will continue to seek and use drugs despite the obvious negative consequences.
 These behavioral issues constitute the psychological compenent of addiction.
 Simply removing the drug from the brain does not alter the desire to coninue in a negative pattern of behavior and certianly does not provide the skills needed to live life on its own terms.
 In order for an addict to recover, professional assistance is often needed.